-- develop our people’s ability to always perform better
+- we develop our people’s ability to always perform better

-- encourage our people to innovate, independent of their function and across departmental boundaries
+- we encourage our people to innovate, independent of their function and across departmental boundaries

-- develop a unique customer centricity mindset at all levels of our group
+- we develop a unique customer centricity mindset at all levels of our group

 KBC and older staff opt for unique end-of-career approach with Minerva Plan

-Through continual assessment and by modifying and making our remuneration policy more transparent, we aim to increase our staff’s development potential and to pay them a fair salary.
-We also take due account of general societal developments, such as traffic congestion and childcare, and their impact on our staff.
-We have a number of flexible working arrangements in Belgium and Central and Eastern Europe and experiment with ideas for teleworking, working in local offices, sharing workstations, and so on.
+Through continual assessment and by modifying and making our remuneration policy more transparent, we aim to increase our employee’s development potential and to pay them a fair salary.
+We also take due account of general societal developments, such as traffic congestion and childcare, and their impact on our employees.
+We have a number of flexible working arrangements in Belgium and Central and Eastern Europe and have a history of teleworking.

 In our staff regulations, selection and promotion policy, and our performance appraisal systems, we do not discriminate in any way based on gender, religion, ethnic background, sexual orientation or similar grounds.
 We also reject any form of discrimination in recruitment and promotion.

 We work very closely with employee organisations.
-We hold monthly talks with the works council and its committees, and regularly consult health and safety committees and union representatives.
+We hold regular talks with the works council and its committees, and consult health and safety committees and union representatives.
 Our Central and Eastern European operations take part in the European Works Council.